Jean's Bible Study Topics of the New Testament

 1Cor 1-18

-· (37j) Judgment Ø Jesus emptied Himself of all His blood
+(37j) Judgment >> Jesus emptied Himself of all His blood

-· (66h) Jesus’ authority Ø His cross is the power of God -- This verse goes with verses 25-29
+(66h) Authority >> Jesus’ authority >> His cross is the power of God -- This verse goes with verses 25-29

-· (87m) Thy kingdom come Ø Obedience Ø Be committed to the word of God – We hear the word of God and believe it is the truth, since there are no competitive writings that come close to explaining God the way the Scriptures do.
-We believe God is the kind of person who would leave a written record of His works and words for us to follow.
-His written record is a high quality, rational testimony of God’s dealings with man through the ages, proving that these things are from God.
+(87m) Thy kingdom come >> Obedience >> Committed to the word of God – We believe the Bible is God's truth, since there are no other competitive writings that come close to explaining Him.
+We believe God is the kind of person who would leave a record of Himself for us to follow, a written testimony of His dealings with man throughout the ages.

-· (94f) Thy kingdom come Ø God’s perspective Ø His perspective on the gift of God -- This verse goes with verse 25
+(94f) Thy kingdom come >> God’s perspective >> His perspective on the gift of God -- This verse goes with verse 25

-· (96e) Thy kingdom come Ø Attitude Ø Positive attitude toward God Ø Good attitude toward Jesus
+(96e) Thy kingdom come >> Attitude >> Positive attitude toward God >> Good attitude toward Jesus

-· (208a) Salvation Ø The salvation of God Ø Salvation verses Ø The kindness of God Ø The cross
+(208a) Salvation >> The salvation of God >> Salvation verses >> The kindness of God >> The cross

 1Cor 1,19-31

-· (84g) Thy kingdom come Ø Words of your mouth Ø Boasting in men is not needed
+(84g) Thy kingdom come >> Words of your mouth >> Boasting in men is not needed

 1Cor 1,19-29

-· (22k) Sin Ø Pride glorifies self Ø Being wise in your own eyes – God made a written record in the Scriptures of all His words and deeds, detailing the manner in which He has related to mankind through Israel.
-That record is foolishness to the world.
-Nevertheless, the word of God makes it that much easier for those who love God to believe in Him.
-We not only have evidence of God in His word, but we also have proof in the creation.
-We have everything we need to believe in Jesus, so that the world is without excuse.
-Paul condemned the world and mocked their unbelief, bringing up the point that God has made foolish the wisdom of the world, starting with the scribes and Pharisees of Jesus’ day.
-These put themselves in charge of interpreting the word of God, and accordingly missed the coming of their own messiah.
-Jesus completely destroyed the Pharisees and the scribes and their wisdom, undermining everything they said, thought and believed, showing them in countless ways how wrong they were, and how they had come to the wrong conclusions about virtually everything.
-Would He do the same to the church today if He came to us as He came to them, or are we wiser than the Pharisees?
-Maybe we too are wise only in our own eyes?
+(22k) Sin >> Pride glorifies self >> Being wise in your own eyes – God made a written record in the Scriptures of all His words and deeds, detailing the manner in which He has related to mankind through Israel, and that record is foolishness to the world, yet the word of God makes it easy for His people to believe in Him.
+We not only have evidence of God in His word, we also have proof in the creation, so the world is without excuse.
+God has made foolish the wisdom of the world, starting with the scribes and Pharisees of Jesus’ day, who put themselves in charge of interpreting God's word, and accordingly missed the coming of their own messiah.
+Jesus completely undermined their wisdom, showing that they had come to all the wrong conclusions about virtually everything.
+God is doing the very same thing to the Church today.
+Are we wiser than the Pharisees?
+Maybe we too are wise only in our own eyes.

-· (207f) Salvation Ø The salvation of God Ø Salvation verses Ø The kingdom of God Ø Children of God’s kingdom
+(207f) Salvation >> The salvation of God >> Salvation verses >> The Kingdom of God >> Children of God’s kingdom

 1Cor 1,19-24

-· (95a) Thy kingdom come Ø Perspective Ø False perspective in the world
+(95a) Thy kingdom come >> Perspective >> False perspective in the world

 1Cor 1,19-23

-· (167g) Works of the devil Ø Manifestations of the devil Ø Carnality Ø The carnal mind does not receive the things of God Ø It does not understand the word of God
+(167g) Works of the devil >> Manifestations of the devil >> Carnality/Secularism (mindset of the world) >> The carnal mind does not receive the things of God >> It does not understand the word of God

-· (195f) Denying Christ Ø Man exercises his will against God Ø Idolatry Ø Worshipping men Ø Idolizing men
+(195f) Denying Christ >> Man exercises his will against God >> Idolatry >> Worshipping men >> Idolizing men

 1Cor 1,19-21

-· (246i) Kingdom of God Ø Spirit realm imposed on the natural realm Ø Demonstration of God’s kingdom Ø God demonstrates His glory Ø Demonstration of His words
+(246i) Kingdom of God >> Spirit realm imposed on the natural realm >> Demonstration of God’s kingdom >> God demonstrates His glory >> Demonstration of His words

 1Cor 1,21-31

-· (77h) Thy kingdom come Ø Tapping into the power of God through humility Ø The high position of a humble servant – Not many important or otherwise talented people come to the Lord, for their talents become an impediment to faith.
-Those who consider themselves wise think they are above believing in Jesus.
-Instead, God has chosen the weak and foolish people of the world to shame the “wise” and the “strong.”
+(77h) Thy kingdom come >> Tapping into the power of God through humility >> The high position of a humble servant – Not many important or talented people come to the Lord, for their giftedness becomes an impediment to believing in Jesus.
+Those who consider themselves wise think they are above Him.
+Instead, God has chosen the weak and foolish people of the world to shame the so-called “wise” and “strong.”

 1Cor 1,21-24